sonadukane18/sonadukane18/README.md

 - 🤔 Seeking guidance on Machine Learning, DevOps and AWS.

-- 💬 Ask me about : C, Java, Python, PHP, SQL, Web Dev, DevOps.
+- 💬 Ask me about : Java, Python, PHP, SQL, Web Dev, DevOps.

 - 📫 How to reach me: dukanesona1868@gmail.com